by Resource Associates @ grantwriters.net

 Applying for foundation grants is different than applying for Federal and State grants.
-For instance, foundations are often funded by family money, and managed by the family or descendants of those who worked hard to gain enough wealth to establish a foundation.
-The approval of the grants may be completed by a handful of family members or by a board of directors that meet to discuss the merits of the applications and vote on those they want to fund.
-In comparison, Federal grants utilize three to five grant reviewers with grant writing experience that analysis each application independently.
+For instance, foundations are often funded by family money and managed by the family or descendants of those who worked hard to gain enough wealth to establish a foundation.
+The approval of the grants may be completed by a handful of family members or by a board of directors meeting to discuss the merits of the applications and vote on those they want to fund.
+In comparison, Federal grants utilize three to five grant reviewers with grant writing experience to analyze each application independently.

-Following are some tips that will help you through the process of seeking the support of foundations:
+Here are some tips to help you through the process of seeking the support of foundations:

-- Foundation research: Your time and that of other staff assisting with an application is valuable.
-It is important that you focus your time working only on foundation grant applications that have the highest possibility of being considered for an award.
+Your staff’s time assisting with an application is valuable.
+It is important you focus your time working only on foundation grant applications with the highest possibility of being considered for an award.
 In order to “weed out” those that are not a fit for your organization, review each foundation’s guidelines in the order of the items listed below.
 If after your analysis of the guidelines, you are still not sure, you can call the foundation for further guidance, unless they specifically say in their guidelines not to call.
-We suggest that you maintain a spreadsheet of the foundations you have researched with a rating system: An A would mean that your organization fits all of the eligibility criteria, and there is great potential for a grant award.
+We suggest you maintain a spreadsheet of the foundations you have researched with a rating system: An A would mean your organization fits all of the eligibility criteria, and there is great potential for a grant award.
 B would mean this somewhat of good fit, but something may not work.
 For example, maybe you are eligible by type of organization and location, but your program maybe a stretch of the imagination to fit what they are funding.
 C: Don’t try to apply unless they change their eligibility rules or you can change your program to fit whatever did not fit the eligibility.
 Then sort the A’s by due date, so you do not miss an opportunity.

 Another difference between foundation and governmental grants are the progress reports.
 Often the foundation report you will be required to complete annually is a simple, one-page report on how you spent the funds, plus information on how your program has succeeded and about any challenges you encountered.
 Governmental grants can require programmatic progress reports can be several pages long, monthly or quarterly detailed financial reports, and an annual site visit for 1 to 5 days from the program officer or another firm hired by the governmental agency to perform qualify assurance.